-- 29. The guidance on Threshold Criteria for Unacceptable Professional Conduct has been developed to assist the IC when considering whether or not there is a 'case to answer' for matters relating to unacceptable professional conduct. - 30.
-The following are not usually capable of amounting to unacceptable professional conduct and should not generally be referred to the PCC: - Complaints about note-taking and record-keeping which do not suggest incompetence or negligence of a high degree. - Complaints that do not fall within the statutory grounds of Section 20 of the Act. - vexatious complaints, where the Complainant: - repeatedly fails to identify the precise issue that he or she wishes to complain about - frequently changes the substance of the complaint or continually seeks to raise new issues - appears to have brought the complaint solely for the purpose of causing annoyance or disruption to the registrant.
+- 30. The guidance on Threshold Criteria for Unacceptable Professional Conduct has been developed to assist the IC when considering whether or not there is a 'case to answer' for matters relating to unacceptable professional conduct. - 31.
+The following are not usually capable of amounting to unacceptable professional conduct and should not generally be referred to the PCC: - Complaints about note-taking and record-keeping which do not suggest incompetence or negligence of a high degree. - Complaints that do not fall within the statutory grounds of Section 20 of the Act. - vexatious complaints, where the Complainant: - repeatedly fails to identify the precise issue that he or she wishes to complain about - frequently changes the substance of the complaint or continually seeks to raise new issues - o appears to have brought the complaint solely for the purpose of causing annoyance or disruption to the registrant. - Complaints that are anonymous and cannot be otherwise verified.